Nouveau riche: Social status

 One can define social status in relation to wealth and to the power granted by the wealth.
-It has been argued that the upper, ruling classes have legitimized "... their rule with claims of status and honor and moral superiority".
-Ruling classes make claims in defense of the ascribed superiority of wealth inherited through "blood ... and the concept of proper breeding".
-The nouveau riche are juxtaposed against the old-money social class of those with trans-generational, inherited wealth in order to highlight the cultural, value system and societal differences between the two social groups.
+It has been argued that the upper ruling classes have legitimized "... their rule with claims of status and honor and moral superiority".
+These ruling classes claim that wealth inherited through "blood ... and the concept of proper breeding" is superior.
+The juxtaposition of the nouveau riche to the old-money social class highlights the cultural, value system and societal differences between the two social groups.

-Old Family ties, as traditional claims of status, are not found in the nouveaux riches, which challenges and ultimately redefines social traditions and values such as the institution of debutantes and their debut to society.
-As seen through the rise in the number of debutantes, the social value of the debut has since shifted from the "family's elite social standing and long family traditions" to "a symbolic value as an element of upper-class life style".
+Old family ties, as traditional claims of status, are not found in the nouveaux riches, which challenges and ultimately redefines social traditions and values.
+As seen through the rise in the number of debutantes, the social value of the debut has since shifted from the "family's elite social standing and long family traditions" to "a symbolic value as an element of upper-class lifestyle".
 This transition allows for high social standing to be established by the nouveau riche through the institution of the debut.

-Social integration of these elite sects is extremely slow and sluggish, which prolongs and strengthens stereotypes.
-This rate of integration makes it more likely that the nouveaux riches will "retain identification with the traditional ... group of origin; this is the basis for division between the groups.
+Social integration of these elite sects is extremely slow and sluggish, which makes it more likely that the nouveaux riches will "retain identification with the traditional ... group of origin; this is the basis for division between the groups."
 Furthermore, the isolation that minority nouveaux riches experience within their own class leads them "to prioritize issues of radical justice, civil liberties, and religious tolerance over pure economic self-interest".